xmos/sw_usb_audio/README.rst

 -  88.2kHz and 176.4kHz sample frequencies are not exposed in Windows control panels.
 These are known OS restrictions.

+-  Compatibility issues exist with the Microsoft built in UAC1.0 driver (usbaudio.sys) and Intel Smart Sound Technology (SST) can result in audible distortions.
+This can be worked around by disabling the SST driver.

 Host System Requirements
 ========================